jordepic/DataHarness/readme.md

 ### DataHarnessTable

-Represents a managed table in the system with associated metadata.
+Represents a managed table in the system with associated metadata, including:

+- Table name (unique identifier)
+- Avro schema (optional nullable string for schema definitions)

 ### KafkaSourceEntity